RarePlex HER2/ER CTC Panel Kit

 Download Test Menu Catalog

-The HER2/ER Panel Kit includes all reagents needed to detect HER2, ER, CK/EpCAM, CD45, and nuclei on AccuCyte slides.
-Kit validation requirements were set to clinical standards and showed a high level of accuracy, repeatability, and inter-run precision.
-The HER2/ER Panel Kit is suitable for use in large, multi-center clinical trials where circulating tumor cell enumeration and phenotypic characterization data are required.
+The ARv7 Panel Kit includes all reagents needed to detect ARv7, CK/EpCAM, CD45, and nuclei on AccuCyte slides.
+Extensive kit validation demonstrated high accuracy, repeatability, and inter-run precision, making the ARv7 Panel Kit ideal for use in large, multi-center clinical trials.

-RareCyte’s deployable platform for circulating tumor cell analysis:
+RareCyte’s deployable platform for circulating tumor cell analysis in cancer research:

 BT474 stained with the 0901-VB HER2/ER CTC Panel Kit.